 For many collectors, what is going on inside a watch is at least as important as the outward aesthetics.

 Some watches are defined by their caliber.
-The Rolex Daytona history, for instance, is really the story of its mechanism—from the early, manually-wound Valjoux engines which condemned it to a quarter of a century of abject sales failure, to its revolutionary, third-party supplied automatic movement, to its current in-house chronograph which has cemented its place as one of the most desirable watches in the world.
+The Rolex Daytona, for instance, is really the story of its mechanism—from the early, manually-wound Valjoux engines which condemned it to a quarter of a century of abject sales failure, to its revolutionary, third-party supplied automatic movement, to its current in-house chronograph which has cemented its place as one of the most desirable watches in the world.

 It is the inner workings that give a model its heartbeat and displays the pure artistry of the watchmaker’s skill.
-Over the years, there have been a number of movements which have become almost as renowned as the timepieces they drive.
+Over the years, there have been a number of movements that have become almost as renowned as the timepieces they drive.

 Below, we will take a look at three of the very best.